megan-yong/choose-your-own-adventure/README.md

 <h2>Remarks</h2>

 - Organise the code into classes and methods for better structure and readability.
-- Add comments to explain the purpose and functionality of each function and section of the code.
 - Use input validation to handle unexpected user inputs.